2027 FIBA Basketball World Cup qualification (Asia): Second round

 The twelve qualified teams will be divided into two groups and play the other three teams from the other group twice.
 Group A will be paired with Group C and Group B with Group D. All results from the first round will be carried over.

+A total of eight Asian teams will qualify for the World Cup, with Qatar qualifying automatically as the host.
+Qatar's results in the second round will count toward the standings, but the team will be excluded from the final rankings.
+The top three teams from each group will qualify directly, while the fourth-placed teams from Groups E and F will be ranked against each other, with the better-ranked team claiming the final Asian qualification spot.